borgermeister/terraform_zscaler/README.md

-# Zscaler - Automation with Terraform
+# Zscaler - Automating with Terraform

 This repository contains Terraform configurations for automating Zscaler Internet Access (ZIA) and Zscaler Private Access (ZPA) deployment and management.

 ## Requirements

 1. You need to configure Zscaler OneAPI with appropriate permissions.
-2. You need to have DevBox and Nix Packet Manager installed on your system.
+2. You need to have [DevBox](https://www.jetify.com/devbox) and [Nix Packet Manager](https://nixos.org/download/#download-nix) installed on your system.
 3. You need to decide on a secrets management method for storing Zscaler OneAPI credentials.

 ## Configuration